lim44104/BlackPink-Official/README.md

 This website is for fans and potential fans to discover more about BLACKPINK and learn more about BLACKPINK.
 Fan could bought their favourite product and concert tickets through this website.
 They could also get to know more about group member through this website and their social media account.
 They could also enjoy the gallery and photo through this website.
 They could check out the latest music video and the introduction through this website too.

-* As a fan, I want to buy BLACKPINK products and concert ticket, so that I can get a ticket and enter the concert with my favourite product such as tshirt, hoodie and so on.
+* As a fan, I want to get to know about BLACKPINK, buy BLACKPINK products and concert ticket, so that I can get a ticket and enter the concert with my favourite product such as tshirt, hoodie and so on.

 * XD file
   * Desktop: https://xd.adobe.com/view/dc28e40d-971a-45fc-819a-dbb71d6be196-897b/